Accessible Tours in Riga & Latvia

 The following Riga museums are accessible: Riga Art Nouveau Museum, the National Art Museum of Latvia, the Riga Bourse Museum of Foreign Art, the Museum of Decorative Arts and Design.

-Housed in five repurposed First World War zeppelin hangars, Riga Central Market has many bakeries, a large food court and a wonderful selection of fruits, vegetables, cheese, fish and other produce.
-It is entirely at ground level, has no steps, large doors and wide aisles.
+Riga Central Market is fully accessible at ground level with wide aisles and no steps, making it one of the easiest places to explore in the city.
+Housed in five repurposed First World War zeppelin hangars, it has many bakeries, a large food court and a wonderful selection of fruits, vegetables, cheese, fish and other produce.

 Lido is a chain of cafeteria-style restaurants offering a very big selection of affordable Latvian dishes.
 Lido Recreation Centre (Krasta iela 76) is the biggest branch, a few km from the city centre.
 It has ramps, wide doors, wide aisles and a lift connecting the three floors, but the bathrooms are not fully accessible.